-- understand the safeguarding response to pupils absent from school or missing from education; - listening to pupils; - supporting pupils if they disclose safeguarding information; - ensuring that they are alert to signs of abuse by other children or adults and aware of indicators or possible signs of neglect; - ensuring that they closely monitor any possible signs of abuse or harm for those pupils who are unable to communicate verbally or who have complex health and care needs; - keeping sensitive information confidential and sharing it only with professionals for whom it is relevant; - helping to identify those pupils who may benefit from Early Help; - helping to implement Child Protection Plans. - 7.4 Staff are in a close position to children within schools and have regular contact with them, so are in the best position to know if a child is behaving in a way which could possibly indicate that they are being hurt or harmed.
+- supporting pupils if they disclose safeguarding information; - ensuring that they are alert to signs of abuse and exploitation by other children or adults and aware of indicators or possible signs of neglect; - ensuring that they closely monitor any possible signs of abuse and harm for those pupils who are unable to communicate verbally or who have complex health and care needs; - keeping sensitive information confidential and sharing it only with professionals for whom it is relevant; - helping to identify those pupils who may benefit from Early Help; - helping to implement Child Protection Plans. - 7.4 Team members are in a close position to children within schools and have regular contact with them, so are in the best position to know if a child is behaving in a way which could possibly indicate that they are being hurt or harmed.
 Any concerns, no matter how small they may seem, must be reported immediately to the DSL both verbally and in writing.
-It is the staff member's responsibility to ensure that this information is acted upon.
-They have a duty to follow up with the DSL to ensure that action has been taken. - 7.5 All staff should be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and they may not recognise their experiences as harmful.
+It is the team member's responsibility to ensure that this information is acted upon.
+They have a duty to follow up with the DSL to ensure that action has been taken. - 7.5 All team members should be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and they may not recognise their experiences as harmful.
 For example, they may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-Staff must maintain professional curiosity and be alert to changes in a pupil's behaviour.
-Staff must speak to the DSL if they have any concerns about a pupil.
-It is also important that staff determine how best to build trusted relationships with pupils to facilitate communication. - 7.6 Some common signs staff should be alert to that may indicate something concerning may be happening in a child or young person's life include: - unexplained changes in behaviour or personality - becoming withdrawn or seeming anxious - becoming uncharacteristically aggressive - lacks social skills and has few friends if any - poor bond or relationship with a parent - knowledge of adult issues inappropriate for their age - running away or going missing - always choosing to wear clothes which cover their body.
+Team members must maintain professional curiosity and be alert to changes in a pupil's behaviour.
+Team members must speak to the DSL if they have any concerns about a pupil.
+It is also important that team members determine how best to build trusted relationships with pupils to facilitate communication. - 7.6 Some common signs team members should be alert to that may indicate something concerning may be happening in a child or young person's life include: - unexplained changes in behaviour or personality - becoming withdrawn or seeming anxious - becoming uncharacteristically aggressive - lacks social skills and has few friends if any - poor bond or relationship with a parent - knowledge of adult issues inappropriate for their age - running away or going missing - always choosing to wear clothes which cover their body